OmarBazaraa/CNC-Machine/README.md

 * Solve flow game.
 * Paint photo on paper.
 * Play piano from the keyboard.
-* Callibrate the CNC manually.
+* Calibrate the CNC manually.

 The controller is designed in a fully expandable way.
 All the logic to communicate and configure the CNC is encapsulated in `CNCTask` class.